 - Hospital infection control.
 During this two-week assignment, you learn about the specific functions and daily responsibilities of a nurse epidemiologist.
 This includes recognizing and controlling nosocomial infections and using proper methods to sterilize hospital equipment and supplies.

 - Test development and research.
-After completing the previous rotations, you spend the rest of your second year participating in the development and implementation of a new diagnostic test or completing an independent research project.
+After completing the previous rotations, you will spend the rest of your second year participating in the development and implementation of a new diagnostic test or completing an independent research project.

-This program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and meets the certification requirements of the American Board of Pathology (in Medical Microbiology).
+The Clinical Microbiology M.D.
+(ACGME) Postgraduate Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and meets the certification requirements of the American Board of Pathology (in Medical Microbiology).

 - Clinical microbiology rounds.
 Presentation and discussion of current cases and interesting laboratory aspects.